 How to resolve a dispute at work using Acas’ Early Conciliation process

-If you’ve experienced a dispute at work, you’re likely to want to resolve it quickly and without any further stress or legal costs.
+If you’ve experienced a dispute at work, you will likely want to resolve it quickly and without any further stress or legal costs.
 Acas’ Early Conciliation process helps employees and employers to resolve workplace disputes without the need to go to an employment tribunal.

 How does the Early Conciliation process work?